SymfonyCasts/EasyAdminBundle/sfcasts/menu-items.md

 right. *But* EasyAdmin doesn't *know* that our users have avatars.
 We need to tell it.

-Back in `DashboardController`... it doesn't matter where... go to "Code"->"Generate" or `Cmd`+`N` on a Mac, click "Override Methods", and select `configureUserMenu()`:
+Back in `DashboardController`... it doesn't matter where... go to "Code"->"Generate..." or `Cmd`+`N` on a Mac, click "Override Methods", and select `configureUserMenu()`:

 [[[ code('f48f61eda0') ]]]